Introduction to Buckinghamshire Recovery College

 What is a Peer Tutor?

 A Peer Tutor is someone who has lived experience of mental health problems and has shown that they have been able to use recovery tools to sustain good management of their difficulties.
-We have Peer Tutors from a wide range of mental Health challenges giving us the ability to provide a good range of course from anything from Mindfulness to Managing psychosis.
-All our Peer Tutors have training to teach and support as well as supervision to make sure that any issues that arise can be dealt with in the best way possible.
-Many Peer Tutors will have gone on courses themselves to widen their own knowledge of Recovery and may have professional training in other areas of mental health and teaching.
+All our Peer Tutors have training to teach and undertake supervision to make sure that any issues that arise can be dealt with in the best way possible.